-Students may carry their cell phones and electronic devices with them at all times, but they must remain turned off and put away at all times during classes and if they are not, students are subject to the following intervention or consequence:
+Students may carry their cell phones and electronic devices with them at all times, but they must remain turned off and put away at all times per policy and if they are not, students are subject to the following intervention or consequence:

-• 1st offense: Verbal warning and school staff takes student's phone/device and returns it to the student at the end of the day.

-- 2nd offense: Detention (30 minutes) and school staff notify parent or guardian - 3rd offense: Detention (30 minutes), office referral, and loss of phone/device privilege for 5 school days.
-Student must turn in phone/device to office and will not be allowed to use it from arrival to dismissal. - 4th offense: Detention (30 minutes), office referral, and loss of phone/device privilege during the school day for the semester.
+- 1st offense: Verbal warning and school staff may take a student's phone/device to the office and return it to the student at the end of the day. - 2nd offense: Phone/device taken to office.
+Detention (30 minutes) and school staff notify parent or guardian. - 3rd offense: Phone/device taken to office.
+Detention (30 minutes), Office Referral & Loss of phone/device privilege for 5 school days.
+Students must turn in their phone/device to the office and will not be allowed to use it from arrival to dismissal. - 4th and subsequent offenses: Detention (30 minutes) Office Referral & Loss of phone/device privilege during the school day for the semester